Student Services

 myOKSTATE Banner Portal

 The myOKSTATE Banner portal (my.okstate.edu) is a single-access point for most university administrative systems and services.
-Users find applications and information that are specific to them, such as enrollment, housing, academic records, employment records and more.
+Users find applications and information specific to them, such as enrollment, housing, academic records, employment records and more.

-Multifactor Authentication:
+Multifactor Authentication

 Multifactor Authentication (MFA) plays an important role in helping keep OSU accounts and services protected by providing a second layer of authentication to accounts.
-Duo is the MFA system used at OSU which provides a downloadable application for mobile devices as well as passcodes receivable by text message.
-All users are required to set up MFA.
+DUO is the MFA system used at OSU.

 Learning Technologies

 Instructors have two additional tools available to use in conjunction with Canvas: Respondus Lockdown Browser (RLB) and Turnitin.
-RLB is a specialized browser that limits the online testing space by preventing test-takers from wandering to other websites and functions on the computer-in-use.
+RLB is a specialized browser that limits the online testing space by preventing test-takers from wandering to other websites and functions on the computer in use.
 Turnitin compares student assignments against millions of web pages to detect plagiarism.

 Computer Labs

-IT computer labs contain desktop computers, printers, scanners, standard software suites and specialized software.
+EIT computer labs contain desktop computers, printers, scanners, standard software suites and specialized software.
 Instructors can reserve selected labs for classroom use.
 Printing is available.
 More information is available at labs.okstate.edu.

 Virtual Labs is the internet-based version of the physical IT computer labs and hosts the same software.
 Students reach Virtual Labs by going through desktop.okstate.edu.
 This site also provides connections to other on-campus computing resources.